Code-Institute-Submissions/wrestle-match/README.md

   only included to help identify query parameters to set the game mode and it works as intended.

 ### User Story Testing

+- A game can be finished in a very short amount of time and you can play many games that will different every time within a short time frame.
+The game is fun with flip and matched cards animations.
+The game is very easy for anyone to play with no complications during the process.
+- Instructions are provided from the homepage menu screen.
+- The colour palette works well and it's both pleasant and easy on the eyes.
+Imagery used on the card faces during play provides added bursts of different colours and variety.
+- The user is quickly able to develop a clear understanding of the website navigation through a consistent layout of buttons and modals in matching colours.
+- The homepage provides quick access to the game via the 'START GAME' button.
+- The user is quickly able to recognise any interative element by background colour and hover state.
+- The user gets a fully responsive and consistent design so they can play the game and enjoy it on a wide range of devices and screen sizes.
+Switching between devices and screen sizes, the user won't notice any confusing changes between game sessions.
+- Returning users can see variation in their game, every time they start a new game.
+The card images can differ greatly from game to game.
+- As the developer of this project, I have made my first game which has always been of great interest to me.
+I have managed to combine another interest of mine, in professional wrestling, to the making of this game.
+- Having completed this project, I have both a game that works as intended and can easily be accessed and played by others, but this also gives me another option for a project that I can continue to build on with potential updates introducing enhancements and additions in aesthetics, gameplay, sound as my journey in the coding world continues.
+- An employer is able to see my capability as a software developer, up to the completion of this project by seeing clear and proper usage of JavaScript to produce user interactive elements as they might expect from an IFD project.

 ---